WAIT STAFF REVIEWS APP

 After having a better understanding of the problem domain, users’ mental model, and the competitors approach to reviews, the next step in my process is to define the system of real-world objects that make up the user’s mental model of the problem.

-This will allow me to ensure the anatomy of every object is mapped before sketching, wireframes, interaction design or
+This will allow me to ensure the anatomy of every object is mapped before sketching, wireframes, interaction design or visual design begins.

 I do this, by following the Object Oriented UX method, which roots every interaction in a well-defined direct object.